“Kazakhstan can be a hub for AI” – ISSAI Head highlights opportunities in education and digital growth

 What do you think, and how do you assess the possibilities of the implementation of AI into educational systems, not just schools, but universities as well?

-Having said that, in order to be able to do all of this for the benefit of the people of Kazakhstan, we will need to localize these models to understand the Kazakh language, to understand Kazakh culture, and to understand the educational system of Kazakhstan.
+To do all of this for the benefit of the people of Kazakhstan, we must localize these models.
+They need to understand the Kazakh language, Kazakh culture, and the educational system of Kazakhstan.
+We will finish our generative AI model, Oylan 3, within this year.
+Next year, one of our main focuses will be to create a fine-tuned version for educational processes.

 At what age do you think we should start implementing and introducing students to AI and how to properly use AI?